TristanTjan/tristantjan/README.md

 I live in the San Diego area at the moment and have always loved technology!

-I am currently working on building a Cyber Deck with a Raspberry Pi 4 and 3D printing a custom case! 💻

-I am working on learning Python, C++, and maybe even C using Microsoft Visual Studio 👩‍💻
+I am working in Python and learning Go using Microsoft Visual Studio 👩‍💻

 Always looking to learn! 🎓